Rhuan-Mendanha/Rhuan-Mendanha/README.md

 ## 🚀 Featured Projects

 ### Blocks Prototype
-A simple 3D block game built in Java using LWJGL 3.
+A simple 3D block built in Java using LWJGL 3.
-The game starts with a cube directly in front of the camera so you can easily see it, with basic instructions displayed on the screen.
+Starts with a cube directly in front of the camera so you can easily see it, with basic instructions displayed on the screen.

 ![Blocks Game Screenshot](assets/3D_RGB_Block.gif)